 Painful lipedema syndrome

-So what is going on in lipedema at the level of the tissue?
+What is going on in lipedema at the level of the tissue?

-Since lymphedema is minimal in early lipedema (meaning the ankles and feet do not swell with fluid until later in the disease when the lymphatics begin to fail), the limb swelling is due, in part, to hypertrophy and hyperplasia of fat cells(12).
-The gross description of the fat in lipedema is similar to that of MSL with copious amounts of watery fluid upon incision of lesions and of ‘free fluid fat’ in biopsy specimens(13).
-The increased fluid suggests a basic abnormality in the interstitial transport and exchange of fluid, with resulting disruption of fat and accumulation of fluid due to increased hydrostatic pressure(14, 15).
-So this means that fluid is either entering fat at a faster rate or leaving fat at a slower rate.
-In fact, both are likely to be true.
+Since lymphedema is minimal in early lipedema (meaning the ankles and feet do not swell with fluid until later in the disease when the lymphatics begin to fail), the limb swelling is due, in part, to hypertrophy and hyperplasia of fat cells.16 The gross description of the fat in lipedema is similar to that of MSL with copious amounts of watery fluid upon incision of lesions and of ‘free fluid fat’ in biopsy specimens.17 The increased fluid suggests a basic abnormality in the interstitial transport and exchange of fluid, with resulting disruption of fat and accumulation of fluid due to increased hydrostatic pressure from abnormal small blood vessels and likely also lymphatic dysfunction.18,19 So this means that fluid is either entering fat at a faster rate and leaving fat at a slower rate.

 I think lipedema has problems in both lymphatics and blood vessels:

-First: Visualization of lymphatic vessels on a gross level by lymphoscintigraphy was normal in women with lipedema(12).
-Ok, so the big lymphatics seem to be functioning ok in early lipedema.
-In another report, they compared lymphatics in lymphedema to those in lipedema and found that the spread of dye in the microlymphatic network is enhanced in lymphedema but unremarkable in lipedema(16).
-Indeed, microlymphatic occlusions are absent in lipedema – Nothing is blocking the flow of lymph in the lymphatics – So early in lipedema, your lymphatics have normal flow; this is a problem because you have edema in your fat that you need to get rid of.
-In fact, Lipedema is always accompanied by a dynamic insufficiency of the lymphatic system(7).
+First: Visualization of lymphatic vessels on a gross level by lymphoscintigraphy was normal in women with lipedema.16 Ok, so the big lymphatics seem to be functioning ok in early lipedema.
+In another report, they compared lymphatics in lymphedema to those in lipedema and found that the spread of dye in the microlymphatic network is enhanced in lymphedema but unremarkable in lipedema.20 Indeed, microlymphatic occlusions are absent in lipedema – Nothing is blocking the flow of lymph in the lymphatics – So early in lipedema, your lymphatics have normal flow; this is a problem because you have edema in your fat that you need to get rid of – the lymphatic system needs to function more or faster but it does not.
+In fact, lipedema is always accompanied by a dynamic insufficiency of the lymphatic system.10

-Third: As lipedema progresses or is simply present for a longer period of time, microaneurysms appear in the lymphatics in the in the skin of lipedema patients by microlymphangiography(16) – this means that your lymphatics are stretched out and at risk for leaking
+Third: As lipedema progresses or is simply present for a longer period of time, microaneurysms appear in the lymphatics in the in the skin of lipedema patients by microlymphangiography20 – this means that your lymphatics are stretched out and at risk for leaking

 Fourth: But wait.
-Another report found increased lymphatic transport by functional scintigraphy in lipedema compared to controls and lymphedema(18).
-By the fifth decade (so after 20 years of having lipedema), values (of lymphatic flow) slightly decrease under the lower limit of normal.
-This situation may result in lipolymphedema(19-21) – The aneurysms in the lymphatics ultimately leak so now there is lipedema (fluid in fat from damaged blood vessels) and lymphedema (leakage from lymphatics) causing lipolymphedema.
+Another report found increased lymphatic transport by functional scintigraphy in lipedema compared to controls and lymphedema.26 By the fifth decade (so after 20 years of having lipedema), values (of lymphatic flow) slightly decrease under the lower limit of normal.
+This situation may result in lymphedema21,27,28 – The aneurysms in the lymphatics ultimately leak so now there is lipedema (fluid in fat from damaged blood vessels) and lymphedema (leakage from lymphatics) causing lipolymphedema.
 Also, when did the increased flow start

-Fifth: In lipedema, on examination of tissue samples, they found dilation of subdermal blood capillaries, fibrosis of arterioles, fibrosis and dilation of venules, hypertrophy and hyperplasia of adipocytes(22, 23) – this means that the capillaries just under the surface of your skin are wide and can be seen as little red marks on your skin if you look closely enough, that the walls of small vessels have increased connective tissue (fibrosis).
+Sixth: In lipedema, on examination of tissue samples, they found dilation of subdermal blood capillaries, fibrosis of arterioles, fibrosis and dilation of venules, hypertrophy and hyperplasia of adipocytes31,32 – this means that the capillaries just under the surface of your skin are wide and can be seen as little red marks on your skin if you look closely enough, that the walls of small vessels have increased connective tissue (fibrosis).
 According to German, Italian and Swedish literature, lipedema starts as a microangiopathy.
-This means that there is damage to blood vessels and they leak their contents into fat.
+This means that there is damage to small blood vessels and they leak their contents into fat.
 This is why you bruise easily – your blood vessels, at least in your fat and skin are not normal.
 Something is wrong we just don’t know what!

-Lymph stimulates adipogenesis in culture.
+Lymph stimulates adipogenesis in culture.23,24